-Corporate loans owned or managed by Fls.
-Source: F&B Community Debt-based funding arrangement between a Fl such as a bank and a company.
-Mortgages and real estate Debt-based instrument, secured by the collateral of specified real estate property, that the borrower is obliged to pay back with a predetermined set of payments.
-Sustainability linked loans Corporate loans of where the interest margin is linked to the improvement of the borrower's ESG score or to the improvement on tailored sustainability KPIs.
+Category of assets owned or managed by Fls.
+Source: F&B Community

+Mortgages and Debt-based instrument, secured by the collateral of specified re estate property, that the borrower is obliged to pay back with a predetermined set of payments.
+Corporate loans Debt-based funding arrangement between a FI such as a bank and a company. real estate Sustainability linked loans Corporate loans of where the interest margin is linked to the improvement of the borrower's ESG score or to the improvement on tailored sustainability KPIs.
 Impact funds Fund with a goal to implement investments that generate a measurable, beneficial environmental (and/or social) impact, in addition to a financial return.
 Listed equity shares Company shares listed on a stock exchange.
 Green bonds Debt-based security to fund projects that aim to have a positive impact on climate and/or the environment.
-Private equity Corporate bonds "Alternative investment" funds in which private companies are bought and managed before being sold for profit.
-Debt-based securities issued by publicly held corporations to Project finance Debt-based funding arrangement of long-term infrastructure, industrial projects, and public services using a non-recourse or limited recourse financial structure.
-Sovereign bonds raise money for expansion or other business needs.
-Debt-based securities issued by a government of a specific country.
-Commodity trade Trade or purchase of primary goods, such as raw or partly refined materials from the agriculture, energy or metals sector.
-Maturity level Mature The approach has been applied to the specific OFA, BA or asset class by at least 5 distinct FIs. been applied to (S of a measurement approach is based on the number of FIs it has ource: Assessment of biodiversity measurement approaches - o.
+Private equity equity "Alternative investment" funds in which private companies are bought and managed before being sold for profit.
+Debt-based funding arrangement of long-term infrastructure, industrial projects, and public services using Corporate bonds Debt-based securities issued by publicly held corporations to raise money for expansion or other business needs.
+Commodity trade a non-recourse or limited recourse financial structure.
+Trade or purchase of primary goods, such as raw or partly refined Sovereign bonds Debt-based securities issued by a government of a specific country. materials from the agriculture, energy or metals sector.
+Maturity level Mature The approach has been applied to the specific OFA, BA or asset class by at least 5 distinct FIs.

+The maturity level of a measurement approach is based on the number of FIs it has been applied to (Source: Assessment of biodiversity measurement approaches - Update Report 4, p.
 26).
-Like the third edition, the definitions of the maturity levels in Emerging The approach has been applied to the specific OFA, BA or asset class by $\bf 1$ to $\bf 4$ distinct FIs. this fourth edition of the guide are slightly more stringent than in earlier versions.
-Potential The tool has not been applied yet to the specific OFA, BA or asset category, but tool developers claim that the tool can be applied.
+Like the third edition, the definitions of the maturity levels in this fourth edition of the guide are slightly more stringent than in earlier versions.

+class by at least 5 distinct Fls. merging The approach has been applied to the specific OFA, BA or asset class by 1 to 4 distinct FIs. otential The tool has not been applied yet to the specific OFA, BA or asset category, but tool developers claim that the tool can be applied.